captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-just couldn’t keep his pants on --
+just couldn’t keep his pants on—

 ---

 ## DETECTIVE O'CONNOR:
--- Multiple trips to the psych ward, Dave -- the guy just keeps repeat offending.
+—Multiple trips to the psych ward, Dave—the guy just keeps repeat offending.

 ---

-Till one day, Walter here takes the guy aside, has a few words with him, then takes out his business card, writes a little note on it, sticks it in Whacky-Whacky’s pocket --
+Till one day, Walter here takes the guy aside, has a few words with him, then takes out his business card, writes a little note on it, sticks it in Whacky-Whacky’s pocket—

 ---

-and after that -- no more whacky whacky.
+and after that—no more whacky whacky.

 ---